PujithaGudla/Survey-Form/README.md

 # Survey-Form
-A Good Vibes survey form which has a small portion of cloning of google forms, developed using HTML, CSS and JavaScript.
+A Good Vibes survey form which has a small portion of cloning of google forms, developed using technologies like HTML, CSS & JavaScript.
+Email is validated using javascript.